-If required, the load balancer can be configured to automatically redirect users who attempt to connect to http://<URL-to-access-OWA> to https://<URL-to-access-OWA>.
-For details on configuring this, please refer to Configuring an HTTP to HTTPS redirect for OWA.
+If required, the load balancer can be configured to automatically redirect users who attempt to connect to http://<URL-to-access-OWA.
+For details on configuring this, please refer to section 4 of the Appendix on Configuring an HTTP to HTTPS redirect for OWA.